+C.1.20 Are enhanced majorities, other than those stipulated by law, required for any type of decision?

+Where applicable, describe the differences.

+C.1.21 Explain whether there are specific requirements, other than those relating to directors, for appointment as chairperson of the board of directors.

+[√] Yes [] No

+Description of requirements

-C.1.20 Are enhanced majorities, other than those stipulated by law, required for any type of decision? [\] Yes No Where applica able, describe the differences. • n whether there are specific requirements, other than those relating to directors, for as chairperson of the board of directors. [\frac{1}{2} Yes No Description of requirements of the Board of Directors of the Company stipulates that the Chairperson of the Board of Directors must be an appointment requires a vote in favour by two thirds of the members of the Board of Directors.
-C.1.22 Indicators: te whether the articles of association or the regulations of the board establish any age limit [] [√] Yes No of office or an te whether the articles of association or the regulations of the board establish a limited term by other requirement that is more stringent than those established by law for independent er than that set out in the regulations: [] [√] Yes No Additional requirements and/or maximum number of years of service
+Article 8.2 of the Regulations of the Board of Directors of the Company stipulates that the Chairperson of the Board of Directors must be an executive director and their appointment requires a vote in favour by two thirds of the members of the Board of Directors.

+C.1.22 Indicate whether the articles of association or the regulations of the board establish any age limit for directors:

+C.1.23 Indicate whether the articles of association or the regulations of the board establish a limited term of office or any other requirement that is more stringent than those established by law for independent directors, other than that set out in the regulations:

+Additional requirements and/or maximum number of years of service